 The basic hydrologic and hydro-graphic characteristics should also be presented.
-The hydrographical network can be illustrated with a map, showing the existing hydro-technical equipment, water reservoirs, etc if any.
-Hydro-chemistry - Analysis of the quality of the surface waters should be done.
+The hydrographical network can be illustrated with a map, showing the natural hydrological regime and its artificial modifications, if any.
+Analysis of the quality of the surface waters should equally be done.